-Located less than an hour’s drive east of Vancouver, the Fraser Valley is the largest agricultural region in British Columbia, making it the ideal place to experience authentic farm fresh experiences.
-Get lost in berry patches and apple orchards, visit a local farmer’s market or fill your belly with a farm-to-plate meal.
-And along the way, sample a wide variety of delicious, locally brewed craft beers.
+Located less than an hour’s drive east of Vancouver, the Fraser Valley is the largest agricultural region in British Columbia, making it the ideal place to experience authentic farm-fresh experiences.
+Get lost in berry patches and apple orchards, hike along scenic trails, visit a local farmer’s market or fill your belly with a farm-to-plate meal.
+You’ll also discover trendy restaurants and lounges, exciting sports venues, and unique shopping opportunities.
+Along the way, sample a wide variety of delicious, locally brewed craft beers.

-Hops, which are a key ingredient in beer that provide bitterness, flavour and aroma, have been grown in the Fraser Valley for more than a century.
+Hops, which are a key ingredient in beer that provide bitterness, flavour, and aroma, have been grown in the Fraser Valley for more than a century.
 In the 1940s and 1950s, nearly 2,000 acres of hops were under cultivation there, drawing thousands of hop pickers during harvest time at the end of each summer.
 Gradually, the industry dwindled away, but recently, hop farming has returned to this fertile agricultural region — largely thanks to the growth of craft brewing there.

 Exploring the Fraser Valley is all about following your thirst and making new discoveries.